Both Ears Wide Open: Towards Language-Driven Spatial Audio Generation: Method

 \subsection{Image Embedding with Regional Perception}

 Popular I2A model~\citep{sheffer2023hear} using CLIP~\citep{ramesh2022hierarchical} focuses on aligning the global abstract semantics rather than its positional and relational context.
-To inject the spatial-aware semantics into the image encoder, we follow \citet{cho2021unifying} to carry out a detection model as a regional perception to provide the rich positional context for generation.
+Therefore, the objective of this module is to gain regional image perception, while re-utilizing language-driven knowledge from massive text pairs.